 1. Wear Good Walking Shoes

 You'll want to make sure you have comfortable shoes with you.
-I suggest you don't bring new shoes (if you haven't "worn them in", they could give you blisters!).
+You can find advice online about the best shoes for Disneyland or the best walking shoes for sore feet but unless you have time for breaking in shoes before your trip I suggest you don't bring new shoes (if you haven't "worn them in", they could give you blisters!).
 Bring something tried and true.

 2. Moisture Wicking Socks